SybelBlue/pipe-dream/stream-questions.md

 3. Of the things you vaguelly recall, what stands out as the most confusing?

 4. If I asked you to explain a stream to someone in Comp 123, do you think you could?
-How about Optional\<T>, or some of the operations on streams?